Who can verify my identity?

 Applicants for screening must provide documentation to satisfy the requirements of a 100 point identification check.

-Online verification: When applying for screening using the online system, there is an option to have the applicant's identity verified online using the Australian Government's Document Verification Service.
+Online verification: When applying for screening online, there is an option to have the applicant's identity verified online using the Australian Government's Document Verification Service.

-People who can verify your identity, using the 100 point check method, include:
+People who can verify the applicant's identity, using the 100 point check method, include:

 - a Justice of the Peace;

-For a list of the categories of people who can verify your identity, please refer to our permitted verifiers information sheet.
+For information about the categories of people who can verify the applicant's identity, refer to our permitted verifiers list.

 Your identification must be verified by an appropriate person, who is NOT a close relative.